Claudette Reichel | 11/7/2017 5:38:52 PM

 Continue speed drying with dehumidifiers and aim fans to blow low RH air on the wet sheathing.
 Take moisture meter readings in different spots each time (don’t use the same pin holes) and keep a “moisture log” of readings over time.

 Moisture moves from wetter to dryer areas, trying to equalize, so a spot at 15% one day might read higher at a later date if other areas were wetter.
 Wait for equalization to stabilize before giving up the dehumidifiers.

 12. Must siding be removed to help exterior sheathing dry?

-When it’s cool and low humidity inside and warm and humid outside, the direction of drying is almost entirely toward the inside.
+When the interior is air conditioned so it's cool and low humidity inside and warm and humid outside, the direction of drying is almost entirely toward the inside.
 So it would not be helpful enough to justify the cost of removing siding just to help dry sheathing.